cleaniquecoders/placeholdify/examples/README.md

-# BaseLetter Examples Documentation
+# PlaceholdifyBase Examples Documentation

-This directory contains comprehensive examples of how to use the `BaseLetter` class to create various types of document generators.
+This directory contains comprehensive examples of how to use the `PlaceholdifyBase` class to create various types of document generators.

 ## Available Examples